 - Relevant certifications and interests (if any)

 There is a stark difference between the length of a CV and a resume.
-It must be kept in mind that a resume must not exceed the limit of two pages.
+The resume must not exceed the limit of two pages.
 However, you can add a page for the relevant publication and works to stand out among the rest in an extreme case.
 For instance, if you have experience of more than 15 years, you must go for two pages.
 Otherwise, summarize your work experience and relevant skills on a single page.

 In contrast, there is no limit to the length of a CV.
 It merely depends upon your experience and academic accomplishments.
 For instance, you can enlist your research publications, presentations, and posters that means you can extend the length of a CV as much as possible